African Overland Tours

 You can spend another day viewing Victoria Falls or take part in the optional activities.
 Go Whitewater Rafting on the raging rapids of the Zambezi for some thrilling excitement as you navigate your way through grade 5 rapids.
 Lunch and transfers are included in this activity cost.

-Explorers Village Campsite or similar
+Explorers Village Camping or similar

 No meals included today